grafoo/orgy/README.md

 # orgy

+the organising youtube-dl,
-the love child of youtube-dl and mutagen
+a love child of youtube-dl and mutagen.